International Training Programme

 Participants come from areas of the world integral to the Museum’s programme of international engagement, particularly countries with museum sectors in need of support in training.

-To date participants have come from Afghanistan, Brazil, China, Egypt, Ethiopia, Ghana, India, Iran, Iraq, Kenya, Lebanon, Libya, Mexico, Mozambique, Nigeria, Pakistan, Palestine, South Africa, Sudan, Tanzania, Turkey, Uganda and the United Arab Emirates.
+To date participants have come from Afghanistan, Brazil, China, Egypt, Ethiopia, Ghana, India, Iran, Iraq, Kenya, Lebanon, Libya, Mexico, Mozambique, Nigeria, Oman, Pakistan, Palestine, South Africa, Sudan, Tanzania, Turkey, Uganda and the United Arab Emirates.